oh-jon-paul/awesome-i18n/README.md

 - [deep-translator](https://github.com/nidhaloff/deep-translator) - library to translate between different languages in a simple way using multiple translators
 - [LangLint](https://github.com/HzaCode/Langlint) - high-performance Rust-powered automated translation tool for code comments and docstrings

-### PHP

-- [Cosmo](https://cosmo.miloun.com/?lang=php) - Effortlessly localise dates, numbers, money and units for any language or region, with the same interface in PHP, JavaScript, Python and Java.

 ### Jekyll

 - [jekyll-multiple-languages-plugin](https://github.com/kurtsson/jekyll-multiple-languages-plugin) - Jekyll Multiple Languages is an internationalization plugin